wyrmworkspublishing/free5e/README.md

    ```
 2. Add variables for the paths to each book that has been added.
    Specifically:
-   - For the Player's book, add a variable starting with `BASEFILE_PLAYER_BOOK_` and followed by the regional language as above, nowever separated by an underscore (`_`) rather than by a dash.
+   - For the Player's book, add a variable starting with `BASEFILE_PLAYER_BOOK_` and followed by the regional language as above, however separated by an underscore (`_`) rather than by a dash.
-   - For the Conductor's book, add a variable starting with `BASEFILE_CONDUCTOR_BOOK_` and followed by the regional language as above, nowever separated by an underscore (`_`) rather than by a dash.
+   - For the Conductor's book, add a variable starting with `BASEFILE_CONDUCTOR_BOOK_` and followed by the regional language as above, however separated by an underscore (`_`) rather than by a dash.
-   - For the Monster book, add a variable starting with `BASEFILE_MONSTER_BOOK_` and followed by the regional language as above, nowever separated by an underscore (`_`) rather than by a dash.
+   - For the Monster book, add a variable starting with `BASEFILE_MONSTER_BOOK_` and followed by the regional language as above, however separated by an underscore (`_`) rather than by a dash.

    For example, the new entries for Mexican Spanish may look like this:
    ```env